Law LLB (Hons)

-The Law LLB (a Qualifying Law Degree) sets out to give you the opportunity to study law in a contemporary, contextual and reflective setting.
+The Law LLB sets out to give you the opportunity to study law in a contemporary, contextual and reflective setting.
 Our aim is to go beyond a perception of law as a set of rules to be learned and to encourage you to evaluate and critique current law and practice, to understand their theoretical foundations, to develop a thorough understanding of their social and ethical context and, in the context of professional ethics and client care, to analyse and reflect upon the role and identity of the professional in contemporary society.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You will also have the opportunity to have a one-to-one meeting with your tutor each week, as well as field trips throughout each year.
+You will also have the opportunity to have a one-to-one meeting with your tutor each week.

 In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.